 WILD – Phase One

 The first phase of WILD ran from 2012-2016 and centred around the Cotswold Water Park, including an initial 14 parishes and four towns and associated water bodies, covering approximately 25,000 hectares.
 At the time, a third of all rivers in the Cotswolds Catchment were rated either as “bad” or “poor” by the Environment Agency.
 During the three years, the partnership worked together to improve the ecological status of the water bodies in the Cotswold Water Park.
 Existing projects were brought together in order to coordinate, deliver and establish new ones in order to reach Good Ecological Status (GES) on priority water bodies within the project area.
 This was implemented by an inclusive partnership in line with the priorities in the Upper Thames Catchment Management Plan (UTCMP) and the Upper Thames Integrated Catchment Programme.

-WILD Phase 1 has been very successful, delivering far more than was originally specified in each of the target areas, including WFD objectives.
+Phase one of WILD concluded on March 31st 2016, delivering far more than was originally specified in each of the target areas, including WFD objectives.
 See below for highlights.

 Key outcomes from Water with Integrated Local Delivery (WILD) Phase 1 in the Upper Thames Catchment